 I believe the correct Sabbath year model begins a year and a half later, in the spring.
 That would be Spring, 2016-Spring, 2017, not Fall, 2014-Fall, 2015.

 In the end, with how close these Sabbath year models are together, it really does not matter which one you think is right for the purposes of "Tribulation alertness."
 As my book explains, many prerequisite prophetic events must happen before the end.
 These things need to be happening shortly by the time the 70th week/Tribulation is starting for a Sabbath year cycle to be "the one."

 That's why I have already ruled out the Sabbath year cycle of Spring, 2017 through Spring, 2024 from being the 70th week as the chart from my book shows.
 With everything going as normal this close to the start, I'm confident it won't be the 70th week.
-We're safe from that until 2024 at the earliest.
+We're safe from the end until 2024 at least.